South Korea transport ministry to meet with striking truckers union on Monday | Headlines

 The transport ministry expressed concerns about disruption in the supply of gasoline and kerosene if the strikes are prolonged, as about 80% of truckers carrying oil products for major refiners such as SK Innovation's SK Energy and S-Oil Corp are members of the trucker union.
 The cement industry estimated an output loss of about 37 billion won ($27.7 million) as of Friday, said lobby group Korea Cement Association.

-South Korea's transport ministry plans to meet with the striking truckers union on Monday for negotiations, a ministry official said on Saturday.
+South Korea's transport ministry plans to meet with the striking truckers union on Monday for negotiations, a ministry official said on Saturday, with the impact of the strike expected to more keenly felt through the country early next week.
 Thousands of unionised truckers launched their second major strike in less than six months on Thursday, seeking better pay and working conditions.
 The action is already disrupting supply chains across the world's 10th largest economy, affecting automakers, cement and steel producers.

 "We requested dialogue with the union and the truckers union replied that they would meet with us on Monday ... the talk is not yet finalised, but we plan to meet with the union and talk," the ministry official told Reuters.
 "We are ready to talk about reasonable demands of the trucker union at any time and will make efforts to solve the issues," the ministry said in a statement on Saturday, adding it expects to see the effects of the action across industries such as steel by early next week.

-Damage has so far only been visible at construction sites.
+Damage is already visible at construction sites, while workers at Hyundai Motor's Ulsan factory are delivering new cars by driving them directly to customers.
 A union official confirmed Monday's meeting, which would be the first official dialogue between the two sides.

 The transport ministry said about 5,000 people took part in the strike on Saturday in 136 locations nationwide, down from 9,600 on the first day of the strike.
 CEMENT INDUSTRY